 Exact Match vs Broad Match for Negative Keywords

 Just as you have match types for keywords, there are match types for negative keywords.

 I’m a big proponent of utilizing broad match for negative keywords.
 When adding negatives it’s important to think about not only the search terms that you’ve gotten traffic for already, but the ones that you’re not thinking of.

-Using the above example, if you’re a store selling Nike shoes then you would want to add reebok as a broad match negative.
+Using the above example, if you’re a Shopify store selling Nike shoes then you would want to add reebok as a broad match negative.
 That way any keyword containing ‘reebok‘ wouldn’t show.

-Adding negatives from the Search Terms report in AdWords creates exact match negatives, which are too narrow in scope.
+Adding negatives from the Search Terms report creates exact match negatives, which are too narrow in scope.
 If your search terms include ‘reebok running shoes‘ and ‘black reeboks‘ then it would be much easier to add the broad match negative keyword reebok than add exact match negatives for every term in the list.

 Adding Your Negative Keywords

 Once you have a list of the negative keywords that you want to use it’s time to add them.
 Click the Negative Keywords tab and enter your list.
 Again, I recommend going with broad match as much as possible, but there are circumstances where the other match types could make sense as well.